mdantonio-c/mistral-hub/docs/README.md

 `$ rapydo --prod --hostname my.host.name init`

-This command will also create a `.projectrc` file with default settings including enabled productin mode, provided hostname and random passwords for all the services.
+This command will also create a `.projectrc` file with default settings including enabled production mode, provided hostname and random passwords for all the services.
 Feel free to change the random passwords with any other password you prefer (passwords will be injected on the services at the first run) by editing the `.projectrc` file

 To pull the docker images required to the stack: